-Young's work now hangs in private collections across the country with top awards from various art organizations, including the Susan K. Black Foundation.
+Laura's work now hangs in private collections across the country with top awards from various art organizations, including the Susan K. Black Foundation.
 Her work has been exhibited in the PAAC National Show in Boulder, the Vida Ellison Gallery in Denver, and the Keimig Gallery of Western Art in Wyoming.

 "I'm especially interested in areas of rapid transition and how we, as humans, are adding or detracting from the natural beauty around us.
-Making art is my way of slowing down and purposefully appreciating a particular bird, mountain or tree that I otherwise might've overlooked,” Young says.
+Making art is my way of slowing down and purposefully appreciating a particular bird, mountain or tree that I otherwise might've overlooked,” Laura says.
 “By painting, I hope to share this appreciation with others.”